Joan Halifax: Biography

 Joan Halifax was born in Hanover, New Hampshire in 1942.
 At age four a serious virus caused her to go legally blind, from which she recovered two years later.
 In 1964 she graduated from Harriet Sophie Newcomb College at Tulane University in New Orleans, Louisiana, where she had become drawn into the American civil rights movement and participated in anti-war protests.
 Halifax moved to New York City and began working with Alan Lomax, and by 1965 she was reading books on Buddhism and teaching herself how to meditate.
-She worked at the Bureau of Applied Social Research at Columbia University with Alan Lomax from 1964–1968.
+She worked at the Bureau of Applied Social Research at Columbia University with Alan Lomax from 1964 to 1968.
 She then went to Paris and worked at the Museum of Man in the Ethnographic Film Section.
 She received her Ph.D. from Union Institute & University at Cincinnati in medical anthropology and psychology and worked at the University of Miami School of Medicine.
 She also went to Mali, where she studied the indigenous Dogon tribe.
 During the 1970s, Halifax went to Mexico to study the Huichols.

 Halifax entered a relatively short-lived marriage with Stanislav Grof in 1972.
 While together the two examined the use of LSD as a support mechanism for those dying, jointly publishing the book The Human Encounter With Death in 1977.
 The book discusses several "rebirth" incidents which are rather similar to regular reports of near death experiences.